 Most women begin their motherhood journey wanting to breastfeed their baby but it's not always an easy journey.
-While breastmilk is the most nutritious choice for your baby and offers many health benefits, issues with feeding, lifestyle considerations and medical conditions all impact your decision to formula feed or breastfeed.
+While breastmilk is the most nutritious choice for your baby and offers many health benefits, issues with feeding, lifestyle and health issues all impact your decision to breastfeed.

 Today on the HQ blog we talk about three of the main challenges you might experience on your breastfeeding journey - low supply, engorgement and mastitis.
 We give you some great tips on what to do if you encounter these 'bumps' along the way.

 Traditional Chinese Medicine has a long history of supporting women with breastfeeding.
 In TCM lactation 'problems' are classed into two main issues: low milk supply or milk not flowing properly.

 When a woman is pregnant her menstrual cycle stops and blood nourishes the lining of the uterus making a nutritious home in which to grow her baby.
 Once a baby is born the blood that was nourishing the placenta is transformed into breastmilk.
 Blood and vital energy (Qi) form the basis for breastmilk.

 Blood loss during labour, a history of anaemia or not enough recovery time postpartum can contribute to low milk supply.
 This combined with exhaustion and sleep deprivation means that there is not enough energy or ‘Q’i to produce breastmilk.